Frequently Asked Questions

 For example, you need to buy GBP and sell USD in three months time and UK interest rates are higher than US interest rates.
 If you enter into a forward contract for this, because Payline holds the sterling until the forward contract settles in three months' time, you receive the benefit of the higher rate of interest that you would have earned on the sterling through a forward exchange rate better than the spot rate.
 However, if UK interest rates were lower than US rates the reverse would apply and the forward contract rate would be less favourable than the spot rate.

-Contact us today for your no-obligation consultation.
+Contact us today, for your no-obligation consultation.
+It takes only a few minutes to get started!

 #315 – 877 Goldstream Avenue,